 Temperature and water quality throughout the East Fork Wallowa River Basin are fully supportive of bull trout.
-Proposed actions potentially affecting water quality and quantity include flushing of the Project forebay and rerouting of the tailrace to the East Fork Wallowa River bypassed reach.
+Proposed actions potentially affecting water quality and quantity include flushing of the Project forebay and realigning the tailrace to the West Fork Wallowa River.